 The Board of Trustees normally meets once each term.
 The Board establishes an overall framework for the governance of the Academy and determines membership, terms of reference and procedures of Committees and other groups.
 It receives reports including policies from its Committees for ratification.
 It monitors the activities of the Committees through the minutes of their meetings.
 The Board may from time to time establish Working Groups to perform specific tasks over a limited timescale.
-In response to local Covid-19 prevalence during the 2021/22 academic year, the Board continued to conduct their meetings remotely via Teams.
+The Board have a blended approach to meetings using Teams and in-person meetings dependent on the requirements of the agenda.